 The book includes research on multi-dimensional aspects of problems related to alcohol.
-The chapters cover a wide range of topics on the theme of Alcoholism ranging from reasons and factors that induce alcoholism, to health risks and finally possible medical, psychological and alternative remedial measures.
-Various factors such as genetics, childhood influences, antisocial behavior, and personality traits contribute to this menace of alcoholism.
+The chapters cover a wide range of topics on the theme of Alcoholism, ranging from reasons and factors that induce alcoholism, to health risks and finally possible medical, psychological and alternative remedial measures.
+Various factors such as genetics, childhood influences, antisocial behaviour, and personality traits contribute to this menace of alcoholism.
 Cultural values, beliefs, and childhood experiences to govern thought process are indirectly related to earlier stages of alcohol addiction.
-Family history and life stress have implications on individual/s susceptibility to alcohol addiction.
+Family history and life stress have implications on an individual's susceptibility to alcohol addiction.
 Personality traits influence the addiction in individuals.
 The treatment of alcoholism involves different therapies besides medicines for comprehensive and smooth recovery of the person.
-The important inducing factors, impact on society, individual, brain, family, nutritional deficiency and possible therapies such as body psychotherapies, herbal and natural therapy have been covered in the book in hopes of a comprehensive solution.
+The important inducing factors, impact on society, individual, brain, family, nutritional deficiency and possible therapies such as body psychotherapies, herbal and natural therapy have been covered in the book in hope of a comprehensive solution.

 Note: T& F does not sell or distribute the Hardback in India, Pakistan, Nepal, Bhutan, Bangladesh and Sri Lanka.

 1. Is it the Personality or the Alcohol that Makes one an Addict?

 Karishma, Nisha Phakey and Krishan Kumar

 3. The Effects of Alcoholism on the Brain

 4. Nutritional Deficiencies and Diseases Associated with Alcoholism

 6. Understanding the Role of Probiotics as a Possible Treatment Strategy for Alcoholism Induced Liver Dysfunction

 7. Herbal and Natural Medicines for Treatment of Alcoholism and Associated Diseases